LucianSpitzner/plasmetheus/docs/source/usage.rst

 .. note::
    Dependent on the package, try using :code:`(plasenv) $ git install`.

-The important files and folders are the following
+The important files and directories are the following

 plasmetheus.py
     the the main script